 This course emphasizes theory and practical application of electrotherapy and other therapeutic procedures.
 Indications and contraindications of modalities are also discussed.
-Three lectures.
-Two hour laboratory.
+Three hours lecture.
+Two hours laboratory.
 Four hours credit.

-PTA 2334 - Therapeutic Exercise and Rehabilitation II (Pre/Corequisites: PTA 1123, 1213, 1223, 1314, 1324 & 2413).
+PTA 2334 - Therapeutic Exercise and Rehabilitation II (Pre/Co-requisites: PTA 1123, 1213, 1223, 1314, 1324 & 2413).

 This course presents theory, principles, and techniques of therapeutic exercise and rehabilitation for primarily neurological conditions.
 Methods of functional, motor, and sensory assessment and intervention techniques are included.
 Principles of prosthetics and orthotics, functional training, and other techniques are covered.
-Three lectures.
+Three hours lecture.
 Two hours laboratory.
 Four hours credit.